5 things you should know about Marie-Joseph Angélique, a Black Canadian slave who inspired this play

 Angélique, a dramatic retelling of a critical moment in Canadian history, is on now at Factory Theatre

 Angélique, now on stage at Toronto's Factory Theatre, is an imaginative and dramatic retelling of a critical moment in Canadian history.
-Quite by accident, I happened to be sitting in the audience on the 285th anniversary of the incident that inspired the play.
+Quite by accident, I happened to be sitting in the audience on the 285th anniversary of the incident that inspired the play by the late Lorena Gale.

 On April 10, 1734, a massive fire blazed through Montreal destroying homes, shops, warehouses, a hospital and a convent.
 The suspected arsonist was an enslaved Black woman named Marie-Joseph Angélique, and she was sentenced to death for her alleged crime.
 I say "alleged" because although she was convicted, and even though she confessed, unanswered questions still linger.